 A vulnerability is an important weakness to identify, as it can allow an attacker to reduce the information security of a system.
 Vulnerabilities are used to determine the security of your system.

-Alert Logic lists all of the scan content that Alert Logic scanners can check for in the Vulnerability Library.
-You can easily search for and view information on a specified vulnerability Alert Logic scanned for, and see whether it impacts assets in your environment.
+Alert Logic lists all of the scan content that Alert Logic scanners can check for in the Vulnerability Library, under Investigate in the Alert Logic console.
+You can easily search for and view information on a specified vulnerability that Alert Logic scanned for, and see whether it impacts assets in your environment.

 Vulnerability Library Contents